connor-isaias-white/Reddit-to-Instagram-Bot/README.md

 # Reddit-Instagram repost bot

-## Reposts hot posts from any subreddit onto instagram_password
+## Reposts hot posts from any subreddit onto instagram

 ### How to use:
 * Download package from github